 Based on the constructed initial structures, Rosetta docking was used to search the near-native conformations of Nbs bound to SARS-CoV-2 RBD.
-Docking funnel of the trajectory describes the characteristics of the interface score (Rosetta energy units, REU) of each decoy and the interface root-mean-square deviation (I_rmsd) with the initial structure to search for a near-native structure protein-protein binding complex (Lyskov et al., 2013).
+Docking funnel of the trajectory describing the characteristics of the interface score (Rosetta energy units, REU) of each decoy and the interface root-mean-square deviation (I_rmsd) with the initial structure to search for a near-native structure protein-protein binding complex (Lyskov et al., 2013).
 Therefore, docking funnel analysis was performed to evaluate the possibility of designed Nbs binding to RBD.
-As a result, the trajectories of CS01, CS02, CS03, CS10, and CS16 bind to RBD got the ideal docking funnels which contain lowest REU and I rmsd ≤ 4 Å (Chaudhury et al., 2011).
+As a result, the trajectories of CS01, CS02, CS03, CS10 and CS16 bind to RBD got the ideal docking funnels which contain lowest REU and I_rmsd ≤ 4 Å (Chaudhury et al., 2011).
 For each complex, the structure with the lowest REU was extracted from the docking trajectory for further analysis (Figure 2).
-According to the classified information of constructed initial structures, CS01, CS02, and CS03 occupy the ACE2 binding site (Figure 2a-c), which may directly block the interaction between RBD and ACE2, and the interaction surface of RBD and nanobody is almost in loop regions of
+According to the classified information of constructed initial structures, CS01, CS02 and CS03 occupy the ACE2 binding site (Figure 2A-C), which may directly block the interaction between RBD and ACE2 and the interaction surface of RBD and nanobody are almost in loop regions of RBD.
+Whereas CS10 and CS16 bind to the near-ACE2 and non-ACE2 binding sites which contain more helix and beta regions of RBD (Figure 2D-E), respectively, which may inhibit the interaction between RBD and ACE2 through allosteric mechanism.
+The proposed inhibitory mechanism of design Nbs could be understood that MERS-CoV or SARS-CoV S protein adopted multiple conformation states and nAbs bind to the different epitopes of the antigen (Zavrtanik, Lukan, Loris, Lah, & Hadzi, 2018).